What To Do in Garner State Park, TX: Camping, Hiking & More

 There are a couple different routes to get to the cave.
 I took the White Rock Trail, Bird Trail and Bridges Trail and connected over to the Crystal Cave Trail.
 The White Rock Cave Trail features a smaller cave that doesn’t have crystals but is still interesting.
 The Bird Trail is the most difficult with an intensely steep climb.
 The Bridges Trail offers beautiful views of the valley and a view of Mt Old Baldy.

 The Frio River is a refreshing place to cool off in the summer months at the park.
 The park offers rentals of floats, paddle boards, kayaks and paddle boats to explore the water.
 You can also take a walk next to the Frio River and enjoy the views (it is especially beautiful in the fall!).

 One unique thing about Garner is that they have a dance hall with a jukebox!
 The park has been hosting evening dances in the summer since the 1940’s when the park first opened.
 Visit on a summer evening and dance the night away when the pandemic is over!

+After a day in Garner, it's worth a visit to the nearby Hill Country town of Concan!
 Concan is the closest town to Garner, located about 10 minutes south of the park.

 I recommend calling ahead before visiting the Frio Float.
 It was closed when I tried to visit even though google and their Facebook page made it seem like it would be open!

 If you visit during the summer, consider spending a day floating down the Frio River.
 The town of Concan has a couple of river access points where you can enter the water and go on a floating trip.
 If this concept is new to you, the idea is that you float down the river on a hot summer day while enjoying cold drinks and great company.
 It is a really popular activity in this area!

-The banks of the river are private property, so you can only enter and exit at certain areas.
-Multiple businesses in Concan offer tube rentals and shuttle services for your trip.
-Check out Neal’s or Frio River Outfitters to rent your tube, shuttle ride or both.
-The Frio River Outfitters website has a great map where you can see all of the access points and decide where to start and end your trip!
+Lost Maples is one of the closest state parks to Garner and also worth a viist!
 If you’re visiting in autumn, I highly recommend visiting Lost Maples State Natural Area while you’re in the area.
 It is a 40 minute drive away and you can read all about it on my blog post.

 Thanks for Reading!